Raynes/octopress-blog/source/_posts/2012-02-01-i-code-with-things-and-stuff.markdown

 best: whatever you do, do *not* let your editor get in the way of you learning Clojure.

 Thanks for reading.

+<sup>1</sup> This is a **joke**.
+Please take it as such.
+I don't dislike
+Python.
+Python is our friend.
+Take a deep breath.

+Thanks a lot to [Andrew Brehaut](http://brehaut.net/) for proof-reading and advising me a bit.
+He made me do this, so if anything I say here offends you, please direct all furious comments and bashing at his email address.
+Thank you.